 You should always specify the application's IP address.
 In addition, you may need to give a host name as well as the IP address.
 Some application servers may pass the host name to Crowd, instead of the IP address.
-If this happens, Crowd will not grant the application's authorization request unless Crowd recognizes the host name.
+If this happens, Crowd will not grant the application's authorisation request unless Crowd recognises the host name.

 To specify an application's IP address or hostname,

 - A common problem: Application not connecting with Crowd.
 For an application to be able to use Crowd, the application's address must be valid and the application must be active.
 Ensure the 'Active' check box is ticked on the application 'Details' tab.

 - Adding an Application

 - Integrating Crowd with Atlassian Confluence

 - Integrating Crowd with Atlassian CrowdID

 - Integrating Crowd with Atlassian FishEye